-- attending specialist residential provision that covers their educational costs in full - taking a distance learning programme who has no financial barriers to participation (for example, they do not have any travel costs or meal costs) - in the care of the local authority whose educational costs are covered in full by the local authority who is financially supported by their partner
+- attending specialist residential provision that covers their educational costs in full - taking a distance learning programme who has no financial barriers to participation (for example, they do not have any travel costs or meal costs) - in the care of the local authority who has covered their educational costs in full - who is financially supported by their partner

-In these circumstances, you can refuse the student's application.
-You should explain to the student and their support worker/parent where applicable, the aim of bursary funding and why you are not awarding any bursary.
+In these circumstances, you should refuse the student's application.
+You should explain to the student and their support worker/parent where applicable, the aim of bursary funding and, as they have no costs, that financial support is not required.
+You should include these 'zero bursary' students in your funding claim form.

-We recommend you are clear in your Bursary Fund application form that there is a possibility of no award or a limited award.
-This ensures all parties understand that meeting the criteria for a bursary for vulnerable groups does not automatically entitle them to funding and that an assessment of their actual costs will be undertaken.
-You must ensure your forms avoid any terminology such as 'guaranteed bursary' or wording such as 'you will automatically get a bursary of £1,200 if you are in one of the defined groups'.
+We recommend you are clear in your bursary fund application form that there is a possibility of no financial support.
+This ensures all parties understand that meeting the criteria for a bursary for vulnerable groups does not automatically entitle them to funding.
+You must ensure your forms avoid any terminology such as 'guaranteed bursary' or wording such as 'you will automatically get a bursary of

+£1,200 if you are in one of the defined groups'.

-5. Assessing eligibility and awarding support
+4. Permitted use of funding: assessing eligibility and awarding support

-You make bursary awards to help students with the cost of travel, to buy essential books, equipment or specialist clothing (such as protective overalls, for example).
+You provide bursary funding to help students with for example, the cost of travel, to buy essential books, equipment, or specialist clothing (such as protective overalls, for example).
 These are items the student would otherwise need to pay for to participate.

-The Bursary Fund is not intended to provide learning support - services that you give to students, for example, counselling or mentoring - or to support extracurricular or non-compulsory activities that are not essential to the students' study programme or to provide living costs support.
-We do recognise that some students may need items of clothing and/or footwear to be able to access further education and to continue to participate.
-Such items may be eligible for exceptional support from the Bursary Fund, but you must ensure any such expenditure is genuinely and directly about the student accessing their education provision.

-You must retain evidence of expenditure for audit purposes, including the rationale, amount and purpose, along with receipts.
+The bursary fund is not intended to provide learning support - services that you give to students, for example, counselling or mentoring - or to support extracurricular or non-essential activities that are not essential to the students' study programme or to provide living costs support.
+We do recognise that some students may need items of clothing and/or footwear to be able to access further education and continue to participate.
+Such items may be eligible for exceptional support from the bursary fund, but you must ensure any such expenditure is genuinely and directly about the student accessing their education provision.
+You must retain evidence of expenditure for audit purposes, including the rationale, amount, and purpose, along with receipts.

 For the discretionary bursary, you set your own eligibility criteria but must comply with the eligibility conditions and funding rules set out in this guide.
-You must ensure that students are eligible for, and need help from, the Bursary Fund each year.
+You must ensure that students are eligible for, and need help from, the bursary fund each year.

-You must base all decisions about which students receive a bursary and how much bursary they receive on each student's individual circumstances and their actual financial need.
-These will vary from student to student, depending on, for example, eligibility based on household income (for the discretionary bursary) and their actual financial needs such as the distance they need to travel to the institution and the requirements of their study programme.
+You must base all decisions about which students receive a bursary and how much bursary they receive on each student's individual circumstances and actual need.
+These will vary from student to student, depending on their household income (in the case of the discretionary bursary), and their actual costs, based on factors such as the distance they need to travel to the institution, and the requirements of their study programme.

-You must not make blanket or flat rate/fixed rate payments:
+You must not make blanket or flat rate/fixed rate payments that do not reflect students' actual costs and needs, for example:

-- to all students

-- to students in particular income bands

-- to students whose families are in receipt of particular benefits

-To give an example on the last point above, if a student had previously benefitted from a free school meal, this may indicate they have financial needs, but the actual need will vary depending on personal circumstances.
-An individual assessment of actual need should be made to determine this.
+- to all students who meet your discretionary bursary policy - to students in particular income bands, set as part of your discretionary bursary policy - to students whose families are in receipt of particular benefits - to all students who are in the defined vulnerable groups previously benefitted from a free school meal, this may indicate they may be eligible, but the actual financial need will vary depending on personal circumstances.
+An individual assessment of actual financial needs be made to determine this.